universal-ctags/ctags/docs/parser-vim.rst

     cannot be accessed from outside of the scripts, thus are local to the script.

-Exuberant-ctags records the prefix `s:` as part of a script-local variable's name.
+Exuberant Ctags records the prefix `s:` as part of a script-local variable's name.
 However, it is omitted from function names.
 As requested in issue #852 on GitHub, Universal Ctags now also includes the prefix in script-local function names.